 Enter a name for the custom key and pass the Reference Key.
 The reference key is the Amazon Resource Name (ARN) of the KMS Key.
-To find the ARN see here.
+For more on finding the ARN see documentation on AWS.

-Fields in AirData can also be encrypted to secure sensitive content using the encryption key associated with the datastore.
-To associate an encryption key to a datastore, go to console.airkit.com > Datastores and select a datastore.
-Then select the Encryption tab and an encryption key from the dropdown list.
+Fields in AirData can be encrypted to secure sensitive content using the encryption key associated with the datastore.
+To associate an encryption key to a datastore, go to Console -> Datastores.
+Select the Datastore -> Properties and select the encryption key.

 This will encrypt that field when the data is stored.